 Pay attention to Welfare and Inequity supports that ensure a high Social Contract, unless you are actually suicidal or genocidal.
 And pay attention to all of FDR’s turnarounds – they built a sustainable society, and American Dream, so they’ve got a proven track-record – and they are proven today by Econometric Scientists too – see.
 You should also be thinking twice about the nonsense terms that surrounded you as these powderkegs built-up too. “isms” are meaningless terms – deprecated in scientific economics like Transition Economics, “Right”, “Left”, Conservative, Liberal – only Sustainable matters.

-Only Life Matters (snuck in a Fifth Element quote right there); if you’re a fan of the classics “mankind was my business”, “Be Excellent to each other” from Bill & Ted, the Golden Rule isn’t a nice-to-have sentiment, its a proven sustainability model – and forgetting this, or training it out of a population, is why every great civilization in human history has perished.
+Only Life Matters (“The Fifth Element”); “Mankind was my business” (Dickens), “Be Excellent to each other” (Bill & Ted), “Do unto others” (the Golden Rule – every Bible and religion) – is not a nice-to-have sentiment, its a proven sustainability model – and forgetting this, or mistraining it out of any population (Havek, Friedman, etc.), is the reason every great civilization in human history has perished at a time.

 Do you want to know the real irony for persons who reject Welfare – or any sustainable policy?
 It’s this.
 In about 20-years, our automations –– will automate all of our basic needs of a strong social contract, and we won’t have need of money to sustain ourselves really.
 Nations will be self-sufficient, and we can all get along just fine until another income presents.
 Its the American Dream all over again – we’re good to go – if we can just survive the next 20-years.

 - You must be logged in to reply to this topic.